Can Graph Neural Networks Count Substructures?: Local Relational Pooling

-where $\bar{f}$ can be some non-permutation-invariant function, $S_n$ is the set of permutations on $n$ nodes, and $\pi \circ \Bb$ is $\Bb$ transformed by permuting its first two dimensions according to $\pi$.
-Such $f$'s are shown to be an universal approximators of permutation-invariant functions \citep{murphy2019relational}.
-The summation quickly becomes intractable once $n$ is large, and hence approximation methods have been introduced.
-In our case, however, since we apply this model to egonets that are usually smaller than the entire graph, the tractability issue is greatly alleviated.
-Moreover, since egonets are rooted graphs, we can reduce the symmetrization over all permutations in $S_n$ to the subset $S_n^{\textrm{BFS}} \subseteq S_n$ of permutations compatible with breath-first-search (BFS) to further reduce the complexity, as suggested in \citet{murphy2019relational}. \\
+where $f$ is some function that is not necessarily permutation-invariant, such as a general multi-layer perceptron (MLP) applied to the vectorization of its tensorial input, $S_n$ is the set of permutations on $n$ nodes, and $\pi \star \Bb$ is $\Bb$ transformed by permuting its first two dimensions according to $\pi$, i.e., $(\pi \star \Bb)_{j_1, j_2, p} = \Bb_{\pi(j_1), \pi(j_2), p}$.
+For choices of $f$ that are sufficiently expressive, such $f_{\textrm{RP}}$'s are shown to be an universal approximator of permutation-invariant functions \citep{murphy2019relational}.
+However, the summation quickly becomes intractable once $n$ is large, and hence approximation methods have been introduced.
+In comparison, since we apply this model to small egonets, it is tractable to compute the model exactly.
+Moreover, as egonets are rooted graphs, we can reduce the symmetrization over all permutations in $S_n$ to the subset $S_n^{\textrm{BFS}} \subseteq S_n$ of permutations which order the nodes in a way that is compatible with breath-first-search (BFS), as suggested in \citet{murphy2019relational} to further reduce the complexity.
+Defining $G^{[\mathtt{ego}]}_{i, l}$ as the egonet centered at node $i$ of depth $l$, $\Bb^{[\mathtt{ego}]}_{i, l}$ as the tensor representation of $G^{[\mathtt{ego}]}_{i, l}$ and $n_{i, l}$ as the number of nodes in $G^{[\mathtt{ego}]}_{i, l}$, we consider models of the form